inrupt/solid-client-notifications-js/e2e/browser/test/README.md

-# End-to-end tests for solid-client in the browser
+# End-to-end tests for solid-client-notifications in the browser

 This directory contains our browser-based end-to-end tests.
 The interaction between the test script, which runs on the command line in Node, and the system